The digital twin: one of the most useful, insightful tools to drive industrial innovation and value.

 Over time, digital twins have morphed to meet the practical needs of users.
 In oil and gas, for example, the possibilities of condition-based monitoring and predictive maintenance have amplified the need for a digital representation of both the past and present condition of an object or system.

-Introducing the Operational Digital Twin
+Digital twin technology is changing: Introducing the Operational Digital Twin

-It is possible for a company to enhance the overall understanding of its operations by putting all OT and IT data through a contextualization pipeline to create an operational digital twin.
+It's possible for a company to enhance the overall understanding of its operations by putting all OT and IT data through a contextualization pipeline to create an operational digital twin.
 Here's our definition:

 This next frontier in the digital twin space uses scalable cloud architecture to decouple individual models (e.g., applications, simulation models, and analytics) from separate source systems, reversing the unnecessary complexity established in point-to-point integrations.

 The operational digital twin allows for data consumption based on the use case.
-Any model the user creates can live off the streaming live data that exists there, enriching the space by feeding its own insights or derived information (e.g., synthetic temperature or flow information created by a simulator for equipment where no real sensor exists) back into the twin.
+Any model the user creates can live off the streaming live data that exists there, enriching the space by feeding its own insights or derived information (for example synthetic temperature or flow information created by a simulator for equipment where no real sensor exists) back into the twin.
 Combined with live and historical data, these insights on equipment behavior shore up the operational digital twin, making it even more complete and useful for the future.

 Cognite’s work with Aker BP, one of Europe’s largest independent oil and gas companies, showcases the potential of an operational digital twin.
 Since Cognite became Aker BP’s main technology partner in 2017, the two companies have worked together to decrease the cost needed to solve digitalization use cases and increase the scalability of solutions.

-Aker BP’s tenant in Cognite Data Fusion now contains more than 260,000 time series, 1.5 trillion data points, 700,000 documents, and 30 million events.
+Aker BP’s tenant in Cognite Data Fusion® now contains more than 260,000 time series, 1.5 trillion data points, 700,000 documents, and 30 million events.
 The data used to be locked in disparate silos.
 Now it’s available whenever and wherever workers need it, powering solutions that are helping Aker BP cut costs, optimize production, revamp maintenance routines, reduce emissions, and increase worker safety.

 Here are some of the use cases enabled by Aker BP’s operational digital twin: